ludlows/chuffman/README.md

 # chuffman

-huffman coding implemented in C for educational purpose.
+huffman coding implemented in C for educational purpose from scratch.

+Using Encoding Tree and Decoding Tree to achieve information compression and Compression.

+The code works well with ASCII texts.

 # usage

-$gcc *.c -o chuffman
+$gcc *.c -o chuffman -Wall

 $./chuffman